dsausa/dsa-ui/readme.md

 It will incorporate branding from [design.dsausa.org](http://design.dsausa.org) and [the mydsa figma](https://www.figma.com/file/1Hty7YjMHXRHPwbESKUBf1/mydsa-public-01).

-> _DISCLAIMER: This is an exploratory respository and not yet officially endorsed by the DSA nor the National Tech Committee.
-While it is public for now, that is subject to change._

 ## Getting Started

 ___NOTE:__ This section assumes some familiarity with the Node.js ecosystem and the command line.
 If you're new to these tools, check out [the From Scratch guide](./docs/long-start.md).